How do credit card transaction fees work? Our guide breaks down the types of fees, common pricing models, and everything else you need to know.

 With that in mind, here are some recommendations to help you get the best service for a reasonable price:

-- If you’re running a very small or seasonal business, look for a highly-rated provider with flat-rate pricing, no monthly fees, and no long-term contracts.
+- If you’re running a very small or seasonal business, look for a highly-rated credit card processor with flat-rate pricing.

 - If you have a medium-sized business with a stable month-to-month processing volume, interchange-plus pricing will usually be your most cost-effective option.

-- Large, established businesses can save even more money with a subscription pricing plan.
-Be sure to compare quotes against what you’re currently paying to confirm your estimated savings before switching to this type of plan.
+- Large, established businesses can save even more money with a membership pricing plan.

 - Regardless of the size of your business, avoid providers that will lock you into a long-term contract with an early termination fee (ETF).